Migrant workers and unemployment

 Scheme of repatriation

 The Reception and Integration Agency works with the Department of Social Protection to support the repatriation of nationals of the new EU member states.
 The scheme applies to people who have failed the habitual residency condition attaching to social assistance payments.
 Any citizen of a former EU accession state, and certain other ‘special-case’ EU nationals, who find themselves destitute during their time in Ireland can apply for this scheme.
-If you wish to apply for this scheme you should contact the Department of Employment Affairs and Social Protection's representative (formerly known as the Community Welfare Officer) at your local health centre.
+If you wish to apply for this scheme you should contact the Community Welfare Officer in your local social welfare office

 Scheme of voluntary assisted return